Dear reader of ADxS.org, please excuse the disruption.

 Similar: Farmer/Hunter hypothesis

-In the Hunter/Farmer hypothesis, ADHD-HI subtype sufferers are phenotypically regarded as hunters and ADHD-I subtype sufferers are phenotypically regarded as farmers, with the ADHD symptoms of each subtype taking an (unhealthy) extreme form of the two poles.
+In the Hunter/Farmer hypothesis, people with ADHD-HI subtype are phenotypically regarded as hunters and people with ADHD-I subtype are phenotypically regarded as farmers, with the ADHD symptoms of each subtype taking an (unhealthy) extreme form of the two poles.
 A representation as extreme poles is conclusive.

-However, the Hunter/Farmer hypothesis is sometimes used to derive an idealization or strangely justified “superiority” of ADHD - we expressly do not share this view.
-ADHD sufferers may be different from non-affected people, which may have disadvantages in some constellations and advantages in others - but superiority cannot be derived from this.
-If you realize that the standards of what is “right” and what is “wrong”, i.e. what is “sick” and what is “healthy”, are always defined by the majority and that in the case of a particularity, the majority is by definition not affected by the particularity of minorities, this puts the evaluation of a label into perspective considerably anyway.
+Sometimes, however, an idealization or strangely justified “superiority” of ADHD is derived from the Hunter/Farmer hypothesis - we expressly do not share this view.
+People with ADHD may be different from people without ADHD, which may have disadvantages in some constellations and advantages in others - but superiority cannot be derived from this.
+If one realizes that the standards of what is “right” and what is “wrong”, i.e. what is “sick” and what is “healthy”, are always defined by the majority and that in the case of a particularity, the majority is by definition not affected by the particularity of minorities, this relativizes the evaluation of a designation considerably anyway.

 Our observation is that professional / entrepreneurial self-employment is the domain of the type A personality and the ADHD-HI / mixed type.
 According to our (purely subjective) impression, type C personalities and people of the ADHD-I subtype are less or less successful as self-employed persons.
-This is particularly true for SCT sufferers, who, in our experience, are not advised to become self-employed.
+This is particularly true for people with ADHD who, in our experience, are not advised to become self-employed.

 Independence requires the ability to make quick decisions.
 While hasty or even ill-considered, impulsive decisions may be detrimental to self-employment, difficulties in making decisions appear to be an even greater obstacle.

-Conversely, according to our (purely subjective) impression, activities that require a great deal of empathy and patience, such as therapeutic professions, seem to be a strength of the more introverted types.
+Conversely, according to our (purely subjective) impression, activities that require a great deal of empathy and persistence, such as therapeutic professions, seem to be a strength of the more introverted types.

 A detailed description of the BIS/BAS/FFFS system can be found at